seandavi/seandavi.github.io/content/post/omicidx_bigquery_python/index.md

 ---
 title: "OmicIDX on BigQuery"
 date: "2019-06-04"
 ---

+*Availability*: This ipython notebook is available at https://github.com/seandavi/omicidx_examples.

 OmicIDX is a project to democratize access to omics *metadata*.
 As the sizes of omics repositories have grown into the millions of available samples, thinking of the metadata themselves as **Big Data** seems reasonable.
 Additionally, by making the